Beaverkill Flood Damage

 This pipe came from a culvert somewhere.

 One of the bathrooms.
-The edge of the roadway in the foreground has a deep gulley.
+The edge of the roadway in the

 A water spigot and fountain withstood the onslaught.